Must-be-Ash/x402-claude-mcp/README.md

 Once configured, your LLM agent can autonomously use the endpoints:

 ```
-User: "Search for the latest AI news and summarize the top 3 results"
+User: "Extract metadata from https://example.com and tell me about the page"

-Agent: [Calls firecrawl_search tool]
+Agent: [Calls minifetch_extract_metadata tool]
        [Payment automatically handled via x402]
-       [Receives results and summarizes]
+       [Receives metadata and summarizes]
 ```

 The agent will: